 My local grocery store almost always has fresh coconuts and I may have two more in my refrigerator as we speak.
 What else can I make and also, who has better tips for opening them?
 Yes, I watched plenty of YouTube videos!

 But other than that, which is totally optional BTW, this dinner is a breeze to make.
-All you need to do it mix a few ingredients together to place atop the salmon:
+All you need to do it mix a few ingredients together, like olive oil, garlic, parsley, lime juice, chili powder, and salt and pepper, and place atop the salmon:

 And bake it!
 While you make a delicious and easy coconut rice.
 Whenever I’m making rice for Thai food, I always make it with at least half coconut milk.
 This time, I did the other half coconut water.

-I almost never cook with white rice, but I felt like this recipe required it.
+I almost never cook with white rice, but I felt like this chili lime salmon required it.
 Sure, I could have made brown rice (which I love!), but it just wouldn’t have felt as fun and also my photos wouldn’t be as pretty (it’s a tough life being a blogger…).
+Of course, feel free to use whatever kind of rice you prefer!

 Salmon is one of my very favorite foods, if we’re considering the yummy to healthy ratio.
 Meaning ice cream, marshmallows, and nachos are really my favorite foods, but I’m also trying to factor in some nutritional value here.